 Happy New Year!
-Did you behave like a good southerner and cook up a pot of ‘greens’ to usher in fortune for 2013?
-Don’t worry; there’s still plenty of time to observe a time-honored culinary tradition to get the year off to an auspicious start.
-The idea: By cooking up ‘money’ (collard greens symbolize folded bills and their traditional partner black-eyed peas resemble coins), you can somehow usher in a more lush life with the incoming year.
+Did you behave like a good southerner and cook up a pot of 'greens' to usher in fortune for the new year?
+Don't worry; there's still plenty of time to observe a time-honored culinary tradition to get the year off to an auspicious start.
+The idea: By cooking up 'money' (collard greens symbolize folded bills and their traditional partner black-eyed peas resemble coins), you can somehow usher in a more lush life with the incoming year.

 A farfetched notion?
 Perhaps, but it beats the odds of a winning lottery ticket.